Here’s what I said about this dish back in 2011:

 - Prepare crust and set aside.

 - Blend egg and ricotta cheese and pour over zucchini mixture.
 Top with shredded cheese.
-Bake at 375 degrees for 25 minutes.
-Turn the oven to broil.
+Bake at 375 degrees for 30 to 50 minutes.
+If your pie doesn’t brown on the top, turn the oven to broil.
 Broil for 1 to 2 minutes or until the cheese is lightly browned.

 - Let stand 10 minutes before slicing.